AADITYAKADAM2110/NHS_FLOW/README.md

 - A role-based Streamlit dashboard for hospital operations, staff assignment, and procurement
 - A CLI procurement flow with supervisor approval checkpoints
-- A mock data generator for beds, staff, equipment, suppliers, inventory, and occupancy history
+- A mock data generator for the current runtime datasets

 ## Current app overview